Root Canal Therapy – Ingenious Dentistry, Houston TX

 - Occasionally, if the structure of the tooth is insufficient, your dentist may need to place a post inside your tooth.
 This helps hold the structure of the tooth in place.

-Following your root canal, you may experience some tenderness of the tooth and jaw area.
+Following your root canal procedure, you may experience some tenderness of the tooth and jaw area.
 This is normal and not a cause for alarm.
 The discomfort should respond well to over-the-counter medications and subside in a few days.
-You should contact your Houston dental office if you develop severe pain or swelling.
+You should contact your root canal dentist if you develop severe pain or swelling.

 Our staff is more than happy to answer all of your dental questions including cost and pricing information for root canal therapy.
 Please schedule a consultation at our Houston office today or call us at (713) 795-5905.